- Ada 2012

 GNAT includes a ZFP runtime for Linux and Windows

 The native ZFP (Zero Footprint) runtime for Linux and Windows is now part of the base GNAT package.
 It is now also available with 64-bit compilers.
+This runtime is similar to the ZFP runtimes that are delivered with our bare metal products and can be used to test an embedded project in a native environment.

 Mar 15th, 2017